Cheetah vs leopard? If you’re a lover of giant spotty cats, you might seem a little unsure as to what the differences between the two felines are.

 Leopards have retractable claws, like most cats.
 This is ideal for the tree-loving feline as it provides them with the grip for catching their prey, climbing trees, and feasting while nestled along a branch.

 The leopard is one of the most widespread wild felines.
-Leopards can be found in most habitats, from dense woodlands to savannas, mountains, and desert regions.
+Leopards live in most habitats, from dense woodlands to savannas, mountains, and desert regions.

 An important difference between a leopard and a cheetah is their hunting techniques.